alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 Now your public API couples clients to an internal control-flow wrapper and can leak internal shapes.
-It’s also redundant: you already have HTTP status codes and/or a domain error contract.
+Since we're outside our "world", the API consumers would have to check `isSuccess`, the value, and the error, what if `isSuccess` was true but there was an error and a value, but the HTTP status code was 500?
+It's confusing.

 ### Where `Result` fits (and where it doesn’t)

-Use `T?`/`Maybe<T>` for expected absence (no reason), `Result<TSuccess, TError>` for expected failures you’ll handle, and exceptions for bugs or unrecoverable failures.[^always-valid]
+Rule of thumb: `T?`/`Maybe<T>` for expected absence (no reason), `Result<TSuccess, TError>` for expected failures you’ll handle, and exceptions for bugs or unrecoverable failures.[^always-valid]

 **Prefer `Result` when:**